zephyrproject-rtos/zephyr/samples/bluetooth/bluetooth.rst

 .. note::
-   If you want to run any bluetooth sample on the nRF5340 device (build using ``-DBOARD=nrf5340dk/nrf5340/cpuapp`` or ``-DBOARD=nrf5340dk/nrf5340/cpuapp/ns``) you must also build and program the corresponding sample for the nRF5340 network core :ref:`bluetooth-hci-ipc-sample` which implements the Bluetooth Low Energy controller.
+   If you want to run any bluetooth sample on the nRF5340 device (build using ``-DBOARD=nrf5340dk/nrf5340/cpuapp`` or ``-DBOARD=nrf5340dk/nrf5340/cpuapp/ns``) you must also build and program the corresponding sample for the nRF5340 network core :zephyr:code-sample:`HCI IPC sample <bluetooth-hci-ipc-sample>` which implements the Bluetooth Low Energy controller.

 .. note::
    The mutually-shared encryption key created during host-device paring may get